Khoert/Youtube_Guide/README.md

 ![image](https://github.com/Khoert/Youtube_Guide/assets/140905959/065026f9-c71a-4d29-842d-685134225652)

-The summary itself is available in the page "Read_out"
+The summary itself is available in the page "Read_out", where you can also create an audio if you wish.

 ![image](https://github.com/Khoert/Youtube_Guide/assets/140905959/5298fd0e-62fe-433f-869f-bfebc3345b3a)